Tryouts and ID Sessions

 How often do teams train?

-Most teams train 2 times per week, with occasional weekend games or tournaments.
+Most teams train 2 times per week, with weekend games or tournaments.

 Is futsal good for soccer development?